hirrrooo/hirrrooo/README.md

 - 📚 I'm a First Year Computer Science Student

-- 👀 I’m interested in Cars, Videography, and Learning new things!
+- 👀 I’m interested in Artificial Intelligence and its continual growth and usage in the real-world.

 - 🌱 I’m currently learning, Python